gklsan/portfolio/README.md

 # portfolio

-* Express js used for heroku deployment
+* This protflio profile bulid with HTML, CSS, and JavaScript.
+Express js used for clould(heroku) deployment